-My research applies insights from diverse methodological sources to the study of fundamental issues and contemporary dilemmas in democratic theory.
-I have articulated and defended this practice-oriented, realist, interdisciplinary approach in some of my published work (see: one, two, three).
+My scholarship integrates critical and analytical approaches to normative political theory with empirical research in the social and behavioral sciences, in service of useful insights for democratic theory and practice.
+I have articulated and defended this practice-oriented and interdisciplinary approach in some of my published work (see: one, two, three).
 In other articles, I put this method into practice, engaging biological perspectives on human nature, theories of cultural evolution, the cognitive science of motivated reasoning, and most extensively, empirical research on political behavior and institutions.
-My book manuscript integrates key findings from these traditions with advances in critical and poststructuralist thought, arguing that both perspectives are necessary to the develoment of a thoroughly realistic approach to democratic theory.
+My book manuscript brings key findings from all of these traditions into dialogue with critical and poststructuralist thought, developing a critical realist theory of democracy.

 2018.
 “Beyond the Search for the Subject: An Anti-Essentialist Ontology for Liberal Democracy,” European Journal of Political Theory. (ungated)

 2017.
 “What Makes a Political Theory Political?
 A Comment on Waldron” at Political Studies Review. (ungated)

 2017.
 “When will a Darwinian Approach be Useful for the Study of Society?” in Politics, Philosophy, and Economics. (ungated)

 2016.
 “Between Critical and Normative Theory: Predictive Political Theory as a Deweyan Realism” in Political Research Quarterly. (ungated)